Infectious Disease Control

 Whooping cough & neurological disorders

 Whole cell pertussis vaccine has been available and widely used since the 1940’s.
-However, it was commonly associated with several adverse effects including local swelling and pain and also with systemic effects such as drowsiness, fretfulness and anorexia.
+However, it was commonly associated with several adverse effects including local swelling and pain, and with systemic effects such as drowsiness, fretfulness and anorexia.
 Rarely there were more severe effects such as convulsions, certain neurological manifestations and encephalopathy.
 Experts still do not agree if the more severe side effects are related to the vaccine.
-Nonetheless, in view of the concern, an acellular vaccine was developed.13 Although the acellular vaccine is slightly less effective and more expensive, it has largely supplanted the whole cell vaccine in countries that can afford it.
+Nonetheless, in view of the concern, an acellular vaccine was developed.13 Although the acellular vaccine is slightly less effective and is more expensive, it has largely supplanted the whole cell vaccine in countries that can afford it, including Canada.

 Flu and GBS

-In 1976 – 1977 a swine flu vaccine was associated with Guillain-Barré syndrome.
-There was approximately one case for every 100,000 people vaccinated.
-This association had not been noted before.
-In the years since then, very small increases in the incidence of Guillain-Barré syndrome have been associated with flu vaccines, however much larger increases have been associated with influenza infection.14
+In 1976 – 1977 a swine flu vaccine was associated with a small increase in the risk of developing Guillain-Barré syndrome (GBS).
+Approximately one case arose in every 100,000 people vaccinated, an association that had not been noted before.
+In the years since then, studies have identified even smaller risks associated with flu vaccines and the development of GBS, approximately one to two cases for every million people vaccinated.
+Indeed, much larger increases have been associated with influenza infection (in addition to the morbidity and potential complications of infection).16, 17

 No vaccine provides 100% protection.
-Measles vaccine, one of the most effective, has a protection rate of between 85% and 95%; the rate for oral cholera vaccine is just over 65%.
-However, if the disease can be transmitted only between people and if enough people in a population are vaccinated, vaccines can break the chain of transmission and protect even those in whom the vaccine is not effective.
+For example, conjugated Meningococcal C vaccine is approximately 97% effective for infants within one year of vaccination, with effectiveness decreasing to 68% after a year.18 However, if the disease can be transmitted only between people and if enough people in a population are vaccinated, vaccines can break the chain of transmission and protect even those in whom the vaccine is not effective.
 This is known as herd immunity and can be useful in protecting people who have an absolute contraindication to vaccine – vaccinating people who come into contact with them can protect them even if they cannot be vaccinated themselves.
 Furthermore, if the chain of transmission can be broken, it may be possible to eliminate the disease altogether.
-Smallpox, a highly virulent infection, was eliminated in 1979.15 In 2015, polio was endemic only in two countries: Afghanistan and Pakistan.
-Unfortunately, as long as vaccine preventable disease is present somewhere in the world, it can travel quite easily so that global vaccination levels must remain high until the disease is completely eliminated.
+Smallpox, a highly virulent infection, was eradicated in 1979.15 At the time of writing, polio remains endemic only in two countries: Afghanistan and Pakistan.
+Measles has been eliminated in Canada since 1998.20 Unfortunately, as long as vaccine preventable disease is present somewhere in the world, it can travel quite easily so that global vaccination levels must remain high until the disease is completely eradicated.

-Most developed countries are able to maintain high rates of childhood vaccination.
-Poorer countries face economic, geographic and political barriers to providing vaccines.
-As illustrated by the outbreaks of diphtheria during and after the break-up of the Soviet Union, war, civil unrest and the associated population movements disrupt vaccination programmes and create opportunity for increased transmission.16 Myths and misconceptions about vaccination disrupt vaccine uptake.
+Most wealthy countries are able to maintain high levels of childhood vaccination.
+Lower-income countries face economic, geographic and political barriers to providing vaccines.
+As illustrated by the outbreaks of diphtheria during and after the break-up of the Soviet Union, war, civil unrest and the associated population movements disrupt vaccination programmes and create opportunity for increased transmission.16 Myths and misconceptions about vaccination can also disrupt vaccine uptake.
 Due to public anxiety about whooping cough vaccine in 1975 coverage fell from 80% to 60% in the United Kingdom.
-This was followed by whooping cough epidemic, which resulted in 12 deaths in 1978.17 Similarly, an article published in the Lancet in 1978 created a scare about a link between measles vaccine and autism spectrum disorder.
+This was followed by whooping cough epidemic, resulting in 12 deaths in 1978.17 Similarly, an article published in the Lancet in 1978 created a scare about a link between measles vaccine and autism spectrum disorder.
 Although this article was later shown to be fraudulent and subsequent studies failed to show any link, fears about vaccine persist.
-Other arguments against vaccination are also put forward: see table 11.1 for the more common ones.
+Other arguments against vaccination are also put forward: see Table 11.1 for the more common ones.

 Common myths | The real situation |